BatGap Logo

 So before there was God-Consciousness, and now what takes place after that is bringing that stuff back into Unity, and so you get Refined Unity.

-So at first, though, there was just this shift, and there was no longer a division between inside and outside, it was just like a continuum.
-And I contained everything, I was the container of the world, and the world was no longer separate.
+So at first, though, there was just this shift, and there was no longer a division between inside and outside.
+It was just like a continuum.
+And I contained everything.
+I was the container of the world, and the world was no longer separate.

 Now this changes the witness dynamic, though.
 It’s no longer that you’re a detached witness, because the world is you also.
 And so the observing is still taking place, but it’s no longer separate from the contents.
-Essentially, the observer and observed collapse together, leaving only observing, the process of experience, the devata value, the divine value.
+Essentially, the observer and observed collapse together, leaving only observing—the process of experience, the devata value, the divine value.
 So that kind of process took place.

 And Unity is kind of different, too, in that it has a series of stages, because you’re basically unifying through experiencing.
 What you experience, you become.
 And so you go through this process of experiencing, bringing back the refined perception stuff in this new context, and just old memories, and what’s out here, and all this stuff.
 And as it’s experienced, it’s integrated into this one wholeness, progressively, and it goes progressively deeper over time.
-And this isn’t like a concept of oneness, or a feeling of oneness, or anything like that.
-This is on the level of consciousness itself.

 Rick: But you don’t feel the sensation on my shoulder the way I feel the sensation on my shoulder.